tobangado69/tobangado69/README.md

 ### 🐍 Contribution Snake
 ![Snake animation](https://raw.githubusercontent.com/tobangado69/tobangado69/output/github-contribution-grid-snake.svg)

-> **Note:** This snake animation will appear once you have GitHub contributions.
+> **Note:** The snake animation is generated automatically via GitHub Actions.
+It will appear once the workflow runs and you have GitHub contributions.
 Make sure to commit regularly to see the snake grow!

 ### 👀 Profile Views
 ![](https://komarev.com/ghpvc/?username=tobangado69&style=for-the-badge&color=6366f1)